 How Else is the Lotus Flower Used as a Symbol in Buddhism?

 According to Buddhist teachings, the lotus flower is one of the Eight Auspicious Symbols.

-Before Buddha’s birth, the legend states that his mother, Queen Maya, had a dream about a white elephant carrying a white lotus in its trunk.
+Before Buddha’s birth, the legend states that his mother, Queen Maya, dreamed about a white elephant carrying a white lotus in its trunk.
 This symbolizes that, despite the lotus plant being rooted in mud, its blossom sits above the water while exposed to the sun so it can bloom and open.
 It represents enlightenment and the true nature of all beings.

-The lotus flower even has meaning for meditation and yoga poses.
-During meditation, the lotus position is performed by folding one leg over the other so that the right foot rests against the left thigh and the left foot rests against the right thigh.
+The lotus flower even has significance for meditation and yoga poses.
+During meditation, one assumes the lotus position by folding one leg over the other so that the right foot rests against the left thigh and the left foot rests against the right thigh.

 Lotus Flower Guides: